kobotoolbox/docs/source/kobocollect-android.md

 ![QR Code](/images/kobocollect_android/qr_code.png)

-- Now open __KoBoCollect__ in another device that you want to configure and navigate to __Main Settings__ > __Configure via QR code__ > __SCAN__.
+- Now open __KoboCollect__ in another device that you want to configure and navigate to __Main Settings__ > __Configure via QR code__ > __SCAN__.
 - Scan the QR code.
 If successful, you should hear a beep sound and the app will be automatically configured.